 3. Arndt C, Loureiro LR, Feldmann A, Jureczek J, Bergmann R, Máthé D, Hegedüs N, Berndt N, Koristka S, Mitwasi N, Fasslrinner F, Lamprecht C, Kegler A, Hoffmann A, Bartsch T, Köseer AS, Egan G, Schmitz M, Hořejší V, Krause M, Dubrovska A, Bachmann M. UniCAR T cell immunotherapy enables efficient elimination of radioresistant cancer cells.
 Oncoimmunology.
 2020 Apr 5;9(1):1743036

-Today we introduce two new antibody clones, that have been added to our portfolio:
+Today we introduce two mouse monoclonal antibody clones, that have been added to our portfolio: Anti-human CD79a (clone ZL7.4 - SURFACE STAINIG) and anti-human CD335 (clone 9E2).